coredns/example/README.md

 The `server` label indicated which server handled the request, see the *metrics* plugin for details.

+## Health

+This plugin implements dynamic health checking.
+It will also return healthy though.

 ## Examples

 In this configuration, we forward all queries to 9.9.9.9 and print "example" whenever we receive